bodkan/ku-introgression2024/README.md

 The $t$ in this equation latter is our unknown we're trying to compute in this exercise.

-It also turns out that the expected value of this exponential distribution (which [can be computed](https://en.wikipedia.org/wiki/Exponential_distribution#Mean,_variance,_moments,_and_median) simply as $1 / \lambda = 1 / rt$) gives us the expected tract length after time $t$.
-Knowing this, **get an estimate of the expected length of an introgressed fragment after (unknown) time $t$ by computing the average introgressed tract length observed in data:**
+It also turns out that the expected value of this exponential distribution (which [can be computed](https://en.wikipedia.org/wiki/Exponential_distribution#Mean,_variance,_moments,_and_median) simply as $1 / \lambda = 1 / rt$) gives us the theoretical expression for the expected tract length after time $t$.

+Of course, you can also compute this expectation from the data -- **get an estimate of the expected length of an introgressed fragment after (unknown) time $t$ by computing the average introgressed tract length observed in data:**

 ```
 L <- mean(tracts$length)
 L # length in units of base pairs
 ```

-**Given this, what is the average length of a chunk of a Neanderthal DNA in a Eurasian genome?**
+**What is the average length of a chunk of a Neanderthal DNA in a Eurasian genome?**

 Taking all the math together and doing a little algebra, we can express the average expected length of an introgressed fragment after time $t$ using this formula: